e-bolton1/Pet-Classification/README.md

 1. Try and test your model with the images in the `"train_images"` folder that are labelled '"bad"'.
 You can also try and test your model with images from the internet.
 You can use [Google Images](https://www.google.com/imghp) to search for images of different animals.

-2. Repeat steps 3 and 4 but uploading the '"average"' cat and dog images from '"train_images"'.
+2. Repeat steps 3 and 4 but uploading the `"average"` cat and dog images from `"train_images"`.

 ## Conclusion